gitlabhq/gitlabhq/doc/pages/README.md

 Head over your GitLab instance that supports GitLab Pages and create a repository named `username.example.io`, where `username` is your username on GitLab.
-If the first part of the project name doesn’t match exactly your username, it won’t work, so make sure to get it right.
+If the first part of the project name doesn't match exactly your username, it won’t work, so make sure to get it right.

 ![Create a user-based pages repository](img/create_user_page.png)